AFM-SPM/TopoStats/docs/usage.md

 default is the directory `output` within the directory from which `topostats process`.
 This may differ if you have used your own customised configuration file (specifically if you have modified the `output_dir:` option).

-At the top level of the output directory are two files `config.yaml` and `all_statistics.csv`
+At the top level of the output directory are a few files produced:

 - `config.yaml` : a copy of the configuration used to process the images.
-- `all_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the grain and DNA tracing statistics.
+- `all_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the grain statistics.
+- `all_disordered_segment_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the branched skeleton statistics.
+- `all_mol_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the molecule statistics.

+**Note:** - If all grains / branch segments of a column have a `None` or `NaN` value, the column will not be present in the output `.csv` file.

 The remaining directories of results is contingent on the structure of files within the `base_dir` that is specified in the configuration.
 If all files are in the top-level directory (i.e. no nesting) then you will have just a `Processed`